asutoshparida/weather-data-processor/README.md

 # Synopsis

-    What you will need:

-    PostgreSQL 10 or later

-    JVM

-    Development Environment

     The Exercise may require a few tens of GB of space.
 The exercises can be submitted as a zip archive of the source directory.

-    Part 1:
+    ** Part 1:**

     Take the following files, create a database structure for them and load them into PostgreSQL.

     Whether you normalize the data is up to you, but both header and record data must be stored.
-You can use any language on the JVM, but without using Spark or ORM-like libraries.
+You can use any language on the JVM,

+    but without using Spark or ORM-like libraries.